kavezo/ZipZap/README.md

 physical device work).

 To update to a new release: download the release, unzip it without overwriting the old one, then copy your data/user folder from the old one to the new one.
-If you don't want to install a new cert to your phone, also copy the (windows/nginx_windows/)nginx/conf/cert from the old to the new.
+If you don't want to install a new cert to your phone every time you update, also copy the (windows/nginx_windows/)nginx/conf/cert from the old to the new.

 ### On the computer: installation and running